vijay-collaborator/AnkiPenDown/README.md

 *   **Dynamic Pen Color:** The pen cursor will now match your selected color!
 If you pick the red pen, your cursor turns red.
 *   **Critical Bug Fix:** Fixed the frustrating bug where the pen would become unresponsive after clearing the canvas.
 *   **Update now for a smoother and more intuitive drawing session!**
+*   **Compact Toolbar Mode Toolbar:** There is a new option in the AnkiPenDown menu called "Use Compact Toolbar".
+When you enable this option, the drawing toolbar on the side of the screen shrinks.
+The buttons become smaller and the spacing between them is reduced.
 ---
 ## My Motivation